o0101/servedata/README.md

 ## What is ServeData / Capi.click?

-A simple server based on [stubdb](https://github.com/cris691/stubdb) for serving all types of data, while attempting to meet [ROCA](https://roca-style.org/) guidelines.
+A simple server based on [SirDB](https://github.com/cris691/stubdb) with a [schema-driven] (https://buf.build/blog/api-design-is-stuck-in-the-past) API, for serving all types of data, while attempting to meet [ROCA](https://roca-style.org/) guidelines.

-Already includes schemas and users, and groups, and authentication, and authorization and permissions.
+Already includes schemas, users, groups, authentication, authorization and permissions.

 ## Using this template